RamilKadyrov/dftEigenBasis/README.md

 # Eigenbasis of the Discrete Fourier Transform #

-A C library to generate eigen vector of the Discrete Fourier Transform.
+A C library to generate eigen vectors of the Discrete Fourier Transform.

 Based on the article and code from